 - 4. Review or edit the remainder of the parameters as needed. - 5.
-Restart the Orchid Fusion VMS service to implement the new settings. - Beginning with version 2.10, some of the Orchid Core VMS configuration settings can be edited from within the Orchid Fusion VMS user interface.
+Start or Restart the Orchid Fusion VMS service to implement the new settings.

+Beginning with version 2.10, some of the Orchid Core VMS configuration settings can be edited from within the Orchid Fusion VMS user interface.
 (This is done using the Advanced Settings feature which is explained in the Orchid Fusion VMS Administrator Guide.)
 To edit the Orchid Core VMS configuration file using standard text editors in Linux, please refer to the Orchid Core VMS Installation Guide.

-How to Manage the Orchid Fusion VMS Service in Red Hat
+How to Manage the Orchid Fusion VMS Services in Red Hat

-Orchid Fusion VMS runs on Red Hat as a service.
-If you need to enable, check the status, start, or stop the service, you can do this from the command line.
+The following services are used by Orchid Fusion VMS in Red Hat.
+If you need to enable, check the status, start, or stop the services, you can do this from the command line.